Neamatpur: Transport

 Road connectivity to Neamatpur is provided by the Grand Trunk Road.
 Which is Called Lifeline of Neamatpur, One can go to Kolkata, Durgapur and Dhanbad easily, travelling by the Grand Trunk Road.
 One can also go to Purulia via Dishergarh and to Chittaranjan through the State Highway to Purulia and the Chittaranjan Road respectively.

 Regular minibus services are available from Asansol City Bus Terminus, Barakar, Chittaranjan and Dishergarh.
 All the minibuses stop at Neamatpur.
 Some Express and Long Distance Government Buses also provide a stoppage at Neamatpur.
 Inter-state superfast buses plying to Dhanbad, Bokaro Steel City, Ranchi, Jamshedpur, Giridih and Madhupur also stop at Neamatpur.
 Direct bus connectivity to Kolkata is provided by South Bengal State Transport Corporation buses plying from Barakar, Chittaranjan and Purulia, else one can easily go to Asansol City Bus Terminus and avail bus services.

 The nearest Railway Station is the Sitarampur Junction.
 The Howrah-Delhi rail track separates into the Main and Grand Chord lines at Sitarampur and rejoins at Mughalsarai.
 Hence many important trains on the Howrah - Delhi passes through and have stoppages at Sitarampur.

 A wide two-way highway has been built connecting G.T.
 Road Neamatpur to IISCO Burnpur and in near future it should be extended to NH2.
 Two ponds named Banka and KamarBandh are also situated in the bank of this highway.
 An ancient Maa Kali temple is situated in the west of the neighborhood.
-The oldest Mosque is Jama Masjid situated at Islamia School Road, And an Oldest Madarsa Hanfiah Tajwid ul Quran situated at G.T.
+The oldest Mosque is the jama masjid (congregational mosque) situated at Islamia School Road, And an Oldest Madarsa Hanfiah Tajwid ul Quran situated at G.T.
 Road Neamatpur, east of the neighbourhood.